billc0sta/Aerospec/docs/docs.md

 ```
 #### Array.append
 `Array.append(arr, elements...)` appends variable argument `elements...` to `arr`.
-a runtime error is raised if `arr` is not of type array or if `arr` is a locked array.
+a runtime error is raised if:
+- `arr` is not of type array.
+- `arr` is a locked array.
 example:
 ```
 arr := [1, 2, 3]